Rethinking Safety for Lone Professional Drivers

 Best Practices for Keeping Drivers Safe

-Fortunately, the research provides insights into not just what doesn’t work to improve safety (e.g., unsafe communication practices) but also for what does work.
-For example, while a positive safety culture can contribute to safer driving behavior in general, and it helps reduce deliberate violations, it
+Fortunately, the research provides insights for not just what doesn’t work to improve safety (e.g., unsafe communication practices) but also for what does work.
+For example, while a positive safety culture can contribute to safer driving behavior in general, and it helps reduce deliberate violations, it doesn’t reduce unintentional errors8 due to lack of knowledge or skill.

 This article originally appeared in the April/May 2026 issue of Occupational Health & Safety.